 1. Align your extensions with your goals

 You can do this by selecting ad extensions that match the action you want people to take.
-For instance, you can get more people to call you by adding a call button or encourage them to download your app with app extensions.
+For instance, you can get more people to call you by adding a call button or encouraging them to download your app with app extensions.

 2. Get your message out there

 When your extensions show, your ad is easier to see.

 Lesson 9 – Understand and improve your Quality Score